YanWittmann/math-eval/doc/guide/md/basics/closure.md

 fun();;;print("fails:", a) # fails
 ```

+In this example, `a` is only visible inside the `fun()` function, and attempting to access it outside of that function
+will result in an error.

+## Closure
-But Menter is a language with first-class citizen functions and therefore:

-> A closure is a persistent local variable scope.
+Menter is a language with first-class citizen functions, which means that it also supports closures.
+A closure is a
-> A closure is a record storing a function together with an environment.

-... which means that variables are not truly lost when a code block is closed.
-If a function is defined in a code block,
+persistent local variable scope, and it is created when a function is defined inside a code block.
+The function will
-that function will remember the local variable scope that the original block had access to.
-When a function like this is
+remember the local variable scope that the original block had access to, and when the function is called from a
-called from a different scope, the scope will temporarily be replaced by the scope the called function had access to.
+different scope, the scope will temporarily be replaced by the scope the called function had access to.

-What does that mean?
-An example:
+Here's an example:

 ```result=() -> { a = 8; () -> { a; }; };;;() -> { a; };;;4;;;8;;;4
 fun() {